Surga Yang Tak Dirindukan

-Surga Yang Tak Dirindukan is an Indonesian drama film produced by Manoj Punjabi and released on July 15, 2015.
-The film starred by Fedi Nuril, Laudya Cynthia Bella, Raline Shah, Kemal Pahlevi, Tanta Ginting, Landung Simatupang, and Zaskia Adya Mecca.
-The film based on the best-selling novel by Asma Nadia.
+Surga Yang Tak Dirindukan is a 2015 Indonesian drama film directed by Kuntz Agus and produced by Manoj Punjabi.The film starred by Fedi Nuril, Laudya Cynthia Bella, and Raline Shah with Kemal Pahlevi, Tanta Ginting, Landung Simatupang, and Zaskia Adya Mecca in supporting roles.
+The film based on the bestselling namesake novel by Asma Nadia, which itself is based on a true story.
+The film was released on 15 July 2015.

 The film received many nominations in other ceremony awards: "Best Film" at the 2015 Indonesian Film Festival, "Favorite Film" at the 2016 Indonesian Movie Actor Awards, "Movie of the Year" at the 2016 Indonesian Choice Awards, "Best Film Poster", "Best Film Trailer", and "Best Behind the Scene" at the 2016 Indonesian Box Office Movie Awards.
 And also the film only three receiving awards in the other awards: "Most Celeb Indonesian Film" award at the 2015 Selebrita Awards, "Best Film" award and "Grossing Film" award at the 2016 Indonesian Box Office Movie Awards.
+A sequel was released in 2017.

+Plot

+Arini and Prasetya are married and have a child, Nadia.
+However, their lives takes a turn when Prasetya marries Mei Rose.

+Production

+Raline Shah declined the role of Mei Rose, a homewrecker, three times but finally accepted due to the persistence of the producer.

+Themes and influences

+The film depicts the new Indonesian Muslim middle class that is modern and not strict in adhering to Islamic customs.